 Introducing Letters

 So then the question is, what order should we teach letters in?
 Experience Curriculum introduces letters as they coordinate with the themes and daily topics to create context.
 This makes the letters meaningful.
-For example, if we're learning about trees and introduce letter T and coordinating activities, the children are more likely to connect and recall the letter name, form and sound to the letter T. Experience Curriculum's Scope & Sequence varies each year.
+For example, if we're learning about trees and introducing letter T and coordinating activities, the children are more likely to connect and recall the letter name, form, and sound of the letter T. Experience Curriculum's Scope & Sequence varies each year.
 There is no one “correct” order in which to teach the letters, and different phonics programs use different sequences.

 *Check out our blog article here!